To set the context of this blog, let me cite a relatable situation.

 I also liked how kids of Indian techies residing in US easily grasp the American accent but what’s more important is to ensure that they learn to be more openhanded and not develop the scarcity mindset.

-Back at home, the curse of the poor mentality doesn’t look like fading away any time soon.
+Back at home, the curse of the scarcity mindset doesn’t look like fading away any time soon.
 There just isn’t enough for everyone.

 This is a one man’s point of view but you are on my blog so what else do you expect? 😉